 Navigating Medicare and Medicaid

 Learn the ins and outs of Medicare’s parts (A, B, C, D) to pick the plan that suits you best.
 If your income is low, Medicaid might cover extra costs.
-Tools like GoodRx can slash prescription prices, making frugal living at 60 easier on your budget.
+Tools like GoodRx can slash prescription prices, making a tight retirement budget easier.

 Preventive and Supplemental Care